BetaHuhn/node-typescript-starter/README.md

 - Semantic Release to GitHub and NPM (via GitHub Actions)
 - Linting with [Eslint](https://eslint.org/)
 - Automatic Dependabot PR merging (via GitHub Actions)
-- Compile program into a single file with [ncc](https://github.com/vercel/ncc)
+- TypeScript already setup

 ## 💻 Development

 - run `yarn lint` or `npm run lint` to run eslint.
+- run `yarn watch` or `npm run watch` to watch for changes.
-- run `yarn build` or `npm run build` to produce a compiled version in the `dist` folder.
+- run `yarn build` or `npm run build` to produce a compiled version in the `lib` folder.

 ## ❔ About